werfree/node-env-schema/README.md

 console.log(env.ENABLE_FEATURE); // boolean
 ```

-If any environment variable is missing, incorrectly typed, or invalid, `typedenv` will **throw an error at runtime**, helping you catch configuration issues early.
+If any environment variable is missing, incorrectly typed, or invalid, `node-env-schema` will **throw an error at runtime**, helping you catch configuration issues early.

 ---